youyingfeng/tp/docs/DeveloperGuide.md

 ### List Feature

-The list mechanism is split into two functionalities - `List Order` and `List Client`.
+The list mechanism is split into two functionality - `List Order` and `List Client`.

 These two commands allows the user to list the `Clients` and `Orders` present in the system respectively.

 The list mechanism is facilitated by `ListCommand`, `ListOrderCommand`, `Model`, `ModelManager` and `AddressBook`.

+Users can also click on the "Orders" or "Clients" GUI buttons to view the respective lists.

 `ListCommand` and `ListOrderCommand` extends `Command`. `AddressBook` implements `ReadOnlyAddressBook` and `ModelManager` implements `Model`.